-Automation is key for a positive user experience; the faster a monotonous task can be finished, the more time users can focus on important activities.
+Automation is critical for a positive user experience; the faster a monotonous task can be finished, the more time users can focus on important activities.
 Network authentication can operate the same way as long as you have the right tools.
-Other guides may suggest authentication with EAP-TTLS-PAP or Microsoft’s PEAP-MSCHAPv2, but those protocols authenticate with passwords, a weak form of network security.
-802.1x can be authenticated with passwords, but the problem is passwords can be stolen, forgotten, and shared, which provides an opportunity for hackers to infiltrate the network.
-Many credential-based networks rely on end users manually configuring their device for network access.
-This is incredibly risky because an error in configuring just one device can pose a serious security risk to the entire network.
-It opens a door for over-the-air credential theft and can threaten the organization’s data, not just the end user’s personal data.
+Other guides may suggest authentication with EAP-TTLS-PAP or Microsoft’s PEAP-MSCHAPv2, but those protocols authenticate with passwords, a weak network security.
+802.1x can be authenticated with passwords, but the problem is that passwords can be stolen, forgotten, and shared, which allows hackers to infiltrate the network.
+Many credential-based networks rely on end users manually configuring their devices for network access.
+This is incredibly risky because an error in configuring just one device can pose a severe security risk to the entire network.
+It opens a door for over-the-air credential theft and can threaten the organization’s data, not just the end user’s.

 SecureW2’s JoinNow Suite works with every operating system so end users can easily self-service for WPA2-Enterprise and be authenticated with the most secure 802.1x protocol.
 Below we’ve detailed the difference between manually configuring your device for WPA2-Enterprise on different operating systems and using an onboarding software like SecureW2.